secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Web Requests/HTTP Fundamentals/HTTP Headers.md

 ### Browser DevTools
-- Finally, let's see how we can preview the HTTP headers using the browser devtools.
-Just as we did in the previous section, we can go to the `Network` tab to view the different requests made by the page.
+- Finally, we can view HTTP headers using browser devtools by navigating to the `Network` tab.
-- In the first `Headers` tab, we see both the HTTP request and HTTP response headers.
-The devtools automatically arrange the headers into sections, but we can click on the `Raw` button to view their details in their raw format.
-Furthermore, we can check the `Cookies` tab to see any cookies used by the request, as discussed in an upcoming section.
+- In the `Headers` tab, we can see both HTTP request and response headers, arranged into sections.
+- Clicking the `Raw` button displays the headers in their raw format.
+- The `Cookies` tab allows us to view any cookies used in the request, as discussed in upcoming sections.

 ## Questions